 After 17 months under wraps, the Trevi Fountain reopened in November 2015.
 In January 2013, the Rome fashion house, Fendi, announced they were providing million (euros) for the restoration.
 The fountain hasn’t had a major renovation since it’s completion date in 1751.
 During the renovation, the basin was drained of water but the Fendi organization wanted to keep the tradition of tossing coins into the fountain and so they created a small pool for tourists to toss a coin in exchange for a wish.

 Fashion houses have been responsible for many of the ‘much needed’ restorations in the city.
 The Tod’s Luxury Leather Company gave million euros to restore the Coliseum.
 The Yagi Tshusho Company (Montcler) gave million euro for the restoration of the 1st century BC Pyramid of Cestius and the Bulgari Fashion House is providing million euros to restore the Spanish Steps.
 Recently Telecom Italia gave million euros for the restoration of the Mausoleum of Augustus.
 The project will hopefully be completed by April 2017.

 July 19, 2016

-Delilah Jay, author of a book, “Mistress – The Italian Way”, and former model, she posed topless for the German tabloid Bild at the age of 52, decided to imitate Anita Ekberg’s plunge into the Fountain on a hot afternoon.
+Delilah Jay, author of a book, “Mistress – The Italian Way”, and former model, posed topless for the German tabloid Bild.
+At the age of 52, she decided to imitate Anita Ekberg’s plunge into the Fountain on a hot afternoon.
 She straddled the rim of the basin in evening clothes, blew kisses to the crowd and was then escorted away by the polizia.
 She later paid a fine of €450 euros.